 Through the Arts on Tour Grant, the company is available to create a unique performance for your special event.
 From gameshows to sheet fort experiences, we have something special to share with you.
 For more information go to the Arts on Tour webpage HERE.

 Erika is a director, deviser, performer, and teaching artist.
 She received her MFA in Theatre from the University of Central Florida and her BFA from the University of Central Oklahoma.
-Additional training is in in Viewpoints with Anne Bogart and SITI Company in 2007 and Double Edge Theatre in 2012, and with Michael Rohds at the Center for Performance and Civic Practice in 2016.
+Additional training is in in Viewpoints with Anne Bogart and SITI Company in 2007 and Double Edge Theatre in 2012, and with Michael Rohds at the Center for Performance and Civic Practice in 2016 and 2017.

 You can view her artist’s resume HERE.